sarahstoneB/DevOps-Interview-Questions-2/README.md

    j.
 The browser determines what to do with response (e.g. is it a HTML page, is it an image, is it a sound clip?)

    h. the browser renders response, or offers a download dialog for unrecognized types.

+* What is Zombie Process?
+   When a process dies, the parent is notified with SIGCHILD signal.
+The parent is supposed to execute wait() call.
+If it doesn't, the process will stick around in the memory as zombie process.